Who comes to St Saviour’s?

 Can I just turn up?

 Yes.
 Everyone is welcome and you don’t have to be invited and you don’t have to be a member.
 Just come along to any of our Sunday services or weekday activities.
-See ‘What’s on’ for information about our services, our groups and activities, or just to pop into the church for a bit of peace, or for a cuppa at the Open Link on Monday, Tuesday, or Thursday from 9.30am to 12.30pm.
+See ‘What’s on’ for information about our services, our groups and activities, or just to pop into the church for a bit of peace, or for a cuppa at the Open Link on Mondays and Thursdays from 9.30am to 12.30pm.

 Where can I park my car or leave my bicycle?